USNS Walter S. Diehl: Construction and delivery

 Walter S. Diehl, the seventh ship of the Henry J. Kaiser-class, was laid down at Avondale Shipyard, Inc., at New Orleans, Louisiana, on 7 August 1986 and launched on 2 October 1987.
 She entered non-commissioned U.S. Navy service under the control of the Military Sealift Command with a primarily civilian crew on 13 September 1988.

 Service history

 Walter S. Diehl was assigned to the United States Pacific Fleet, serving in the Pacific Ocean, Indian Ocean, and Persian Gulf regions.

-On 23 April 2002, Walter S. Diehl was passing through the Strait of Hormuz when six small motorboats sped alongside in an aggressive and threatening manner.
+On 23 April 2008, Walter S. Diehl was passing through the Strait of Hormuz when six small motorboats sped alongside in an aggressive and threatening manner.
 Walter S. Diehl fired flares to warn the boats off, but they did not move away.
 She then opened fire with a .50-caliber (12.7-mm) machine gun and the boats sped off.

 On 20 November 2014, Walter S. Diehl collided with the USNS Amelia Earhart (T-AKE-6) during an underway replenishment operation.
 No injuries were reported.

 She was taken out of service and placed in reserve on 1 October 2022.

+Fate

+On December 24, 2024, Walter S. Diehl was towed to Brownsville, Texas for scrapping.